Project Brief Template for Clearer Team Alignment

 A project brief becomes much easier to understand when the filled version is visible.

-That is not a long document.
+This is not a long document.
 But it is aligned enough to be useful.

 Why project briefs often fail even with a good template

-The main problem is usually not the template.
 It is the compression step before the brief is written.

 Project material often arrives in forms that do not map neatly into a brief.
 There are meeting notes, scattered comments, old docs, partial conclusions, and assumptions sitting in people's heads.
 When that raw material is poured directly into a template, the result often feels heavy or vague.